swift502/KrtkusRetro/README.md

 The inner construction bends the PCB to give it some curvature, though a lot less than the original Model M. The LED indicators are also only decorative.

 Overall the build is more of a concept for something I'd love to see manufactured properly by people who know what they're doing.
-But it's still pretty, and has foldable feet!
+But it's pretty.
+And it has foldable feet!

 ![](images/2.webp)